mrmicheall/zhsi/README.md

 ## Changelog

+`all issues change logs below this line, was old issues from bitbucket`

 #### v1.17.1 (bugfix)

 **162 Fixed:** Fix rings sometimes not shown, due to incorrect apt.dat parsing resulting in no lat/lon data for some airports.